ShaShaMan26/SSRG/README.md

 ### Saving

-Hopefully by now you can navagate the editor and start "charting" levels.
+Hopefully by now you can navigate the editor and start "charting" levels.
 But it is important to note that ***notes placed are NOT automatically saved!!***
 In order to save your work, press that save button located at the top right of the editor track, or press `1`.
 After doing so, text displaying 'Saving...' will appear above the save button.
 Once saving is complete, the text will display 'Saved!' and your level's note data will be saved.